Brian's Journal - Summer 2010 - Spain

 I'd hoped to get up early and explore Paris but that didn't work out.
 I was feeling a bit intimidated by the prospect and ended up sleeping in anyhow so by the time I got out I had less than an hour.
 I managed to find one minor landmark, a massive Catholic church named L'Eglise de Madelaine.
 Madelaine must have been one hefty lady if her namesake church is any indication.
 I ventured inside and took a few photos, then it was time to return to the hotel.
 The boys weren't there yet but we weren't ready anyhow when they did show up so they had to wait for us.
 By the time we got out for breakfast it was time for lunch, which we found a cafe near the Gare St Lazare.

 For one reason and another we were a bit tense when we sat down but our waitress was sweet and we were soon distracted from our difficulties by watching our fellow diners, in particular a middle-aged Parisian man picking up a young black streetwalker.
 I noticed her first, an attractive black woman perhaps in her late 20's wearing a stylish gray overshirt, mid-calf length black high-heeled boots and a very short skirt and carrying a rather large black purse.
 She was standing on the corner by the cafe when the man approached her.
 He reminded me a bit of a younger Jack Nicholson, squarish face w/ hairline receding on either side of a thinning center patch allowed to grow long and combed over to one side.
 He was wearing casual business attire, a gray sportscoat over a black shirt open at the collar, dark slacks I think.
 He walked up to her as if he were meeting her by prior arrangement although they didn't appear to be acquainted with one another.
 Susan thought they negotiated a price at that point; if so, I missed it.
 He escorted her to a table just out of earshot (I thought) from ours and they ordered coffee.
 I think she might have had a cigarette.
 As they sat there talking, he began touching her, at first casually brushing her shoulder, then laying his hand on her forearm then perhaps on her bare thigh.
-At some point it finally occurred to me that she was a prostitute and he was in the process of purchasing her services, so I whispered to Swee "I think that woman is a prostitute and that man is picking her up."
+At some point it finally occurred to me that she was a prostitute and he was in the process of purchasing her services, so I whispered to Susan "I think that woman is a prostitute and that man is picking her up."
 At least I thought I whispered.
 Perhaps I didn't, or perhaps the man just had particularly acute hearing, because he immediately began glaring at me and I don't think he dropped his gaze for a good minute or more.
 Awkward!
 Susan scolded me for being so rude while I pretended not to notice his attention.
 She also pointed out that while I might be correct, the man was in a oddly gracious way courting her with his attentions.
 The boys thought the whole thing quite funny.
 Finally the cute waitress brought our lunch and chatting with her broke up the scene I'd gotten us into.
 I asked the waitress if I could take her picture and managed to sneak a picture of the two of them as well.
 Before we left we watched them get up and walk off across the park together.

 The boys saw us off at the train station.
 I was hoping to spot a pickpocket because Rick Steve's warned that they frequent train stations in Paris.
 Whether Saturday is their day off, or they're just too good at blending in with the crowd, I didn't manage to find any.
 Our tickets assigned us to a particular compartment and car but didn't indicate which of the many bays our train would leave from so we, along with everyone else catching the train to Caen, watched the electronic readerboard overhead waiting for our departure to be posted.
 When it was, we all rushed towards the train like water released from a bursting dam.
 I wasn't clear why the hurry, only that hurry was de rigeur.
 We managed to find our compartment in time for me to secure a window seat; I'm not sure we ever figured out if that was our assigned seat or not.
 Two young black men and a French couple about my age boarded the train after us.
 It turned out that the man sitting by the window across from me was the father of the two young men.
 Susan started talking with them, drew a map of the USA for them to show the location of some major states and cities, while I got to talking with the French couple.
 He'd been hiking in Switzerland and pulled out his iPod to show me photos, so I in turn pulled out mine to show him some photos of hiking in Washington.
 Unfortunately my battery was low so mine went dead in a few minutes.
 We had a nice visit nonetheless.
 Afterward I wished we'd exchanged email addresses.

 Our hotel in Caen, Inter-Hotel De France, was northwest of the train station and just a couple of blocks away, an easy walk.
 We had a spacious corner room with windows facing east and south, the largest room of any we had during our entire time in Europe.
-We opened both windows so the breeze could blow through, then washed some clothes and hung them on Swee's clothesline to dry while we set out to pick up my packet for the race.
+We opened both windows so the breeze could blow through, then washed some clothes and hung them on Susan's clothesline to dry while we set out to pick up my packet for the race.
 The race expo was across town at the finish area near the Caen Memorial museum, an easy bus ride I thought.
 I suggested that Susan stay in the room while I head over there but she wanted to come, so we walked together downtown.
 Finding the right bus going the right direction took twenty minutes or so, then we immediately found ourselves in a big traffic jam moving barely faster than walking pace.
 After another twenty minutes or so we got clear of the traffic, rode awhile on spacious residential boulevards, then hit a roadblock.
 By this time it was already 6:45 and the expo closed at 7:00 and I didn't yet even know exactly where it was.
 A policeman pointed the way to the Memorial Museum and Susan sat down to wait in the median strip while I started running.
 In about 5 minutes I passed workers setting up the finish line banners and in another 5 minutes I reached the tents of the Expo on the museum lawn.
 It was 6:55PM when I finally found reached the tent where they were still dispensing packets and picked up mine.
 No safety pins for the bib though, so for €2 I bought two round black pins proclaiming "I ♥ Rochambelle" from a charity booth.
 A little heavy but they'd have to do.

 I found Susan back in the median.
 No one knew where to catch the bus so we started walking back towards town.
 I did have a map of sorts and we met a couple from Mexico heading the same direction so we walked with them for about twenty minutes.
 They were staying some 20 kilometers outside of town in Ouistreham I think.
 I'm not sure how they were going to get back to their hotel but we split up as we approached town.
 I enjoyed talking with Mario and we ended up running a good deal of the race together the next day.
 Susan was getting hungry so we started looking at menus as we approached downtown.
 The first place looked great but had no room for us; the next couple weren't very interesting, then we came across ArchiDona.
 They had room just for the two of us so we sat down at a little table by the windows in front and had one of the finest meals I've ever eaten.
 The service was a bit slow, perhaps because we arrived at the peak of the evening, but the food was amazing.
 Each course, from appetizer to dessert, was rich and intriguing and the whole experience so delightful that we completely forgot the trials of the afternoon.